cc36/SingleCellAnalysisToolbox/README.md

 # Single Cell Analysis Toolbox

-This repository contains data and notebooks for the [T-cell bioinformatics course](https://www.ebi.ac.uk/training/events/bioinformatics-t-cell-immunology-2022/)
+This repository contains data and notebooks for the single-cell session in the [2022 EMBL-EBI T-cell bioinformatics course](https://www.ebi.ac.uk/training/events/bioinformatics-t-cell-immunology-2022/)

 ## Python_intro